 The THSADA is the principal advocate for all athletic administrators in the State of Texas.
-The THSADA exists to promote, facilitate, and recognize all athletic administrators and is the largest state association of its type in the country.
+The THSADA exists to promote, facilitate, and recognize all athletic administrators and is one of the largest state associations of its type in the country.

 The Texas High School Athletic Directors Association was founded in 1971 by a group of Texas athletic administrators who decided that the issues and challenges facing school athletic administrators could best be addressed by forming their own Association in order to collaborate and network with each other.